 The Panchase trek is an off the beaten path 3-day hike through the rural areas and lush green forest in the Annapurna region.
-It is a moderate difficult trek with the highest point at 2500m which means no prior acclimatization is needed.
+It is a moderately difficult trek with the highest point at 2500m which means no prior acclimatization is needed.
 The Panchase trek offers beautiful scenery and an authentic experience of staying with locals.
-This hike is a great option to do as an acclimatization hike before going to Annapurna National park.
+This hike is a great option to do as an acclimatization hike before doing more challenging treks in the region like the Annapurna Circuit or Annapurna Base Camp.

 - Distance – 44,5 km/27,6 mi